selkirks/thoughts-roles-patrols/README.md

-# clangen
+# clangen (now with 100% more cat genetics)

 ### [Discord Server](https://discord.gg/rnFQqyPZ7K) || [Itch.io Page](https://sablesteel.itch.io/clan-gen-fan-edit)

-Fan-edit of the warrior cat clangen game
+A mod of the Clan-gen fan edit featuring cat genetics that get passed down from cat to cat, among a few little bonuses here and there!

 Original creator: just-some-cat.tumblr.com